Q: What is Amazon Kinesis Data Streams?

 After you sign up for Amazon Web Services, you can start using Kinesis Streams by:

 - Creating a Kinesis stream through either Kinesis Data Streams Management Console or CreateStream operation.

 - Configuring your data producers to continuously add data to your stream.

 - Building your Kinesis Applications to read and process data from your stream, using either Kinesis Data Streams API or Kinesis Client Library (KCL).

 Q: What are the limits of Kinesis Streams?

 The throughput of a Kinesis stream is designed to scale without limits via increasing the number of shards within a stream.
 However, there are certain limits you should keep in mind while using Amazon Kinesis Data Streams:

-- Records of a stream are accessible for up to 24 hours from the time they are added to the stream.
+- Records of a stream are accessible for up to 24 hours by default, and optionally up to 365 days from the time they are added to the stream.